 - undertake works which are the responsibility of the other party and then bring court action to recover the cost;

 However, very often it’s possible to achieve a commercial solution without relying on any specific remedy.

-Breach of Covenant Solicitors
+Breach of lease solicitors

-From the outset, we will advise you fully where you stand in terms of legal costs, including the ability of the landlord to recover costs from the tenant under the terms of the lease, or alternatively by an order of the relevant tribunal or court.
+Importantly, from the outset, we will advise you fully where you stand in terms of legal costs, including the ability of the landlord to recover costs from the tenant under the terms of the lease, or alternatively by an order of the relevant tribunal or court.

 Should you have any questions, please call specialist leasehold solicitor, Mike Hansom on 01225 462871, email him or complete the Contact Form at the foot of this page.